28547939/vpncore/README.md

 through a GRE tunnel on a router somewhere the default route, to access default routes provided by the remote tunnel endpoints (residing on "VPN containers").

-GRE tunnel endpoints (inside "VPN containers") on remote hosts are accessed over the WAN, and the endpoint addresses can be anycast to take advantage of routing failover among multiple instances when using BGP to advertise the addresses (but see the discussion below under `dynvpn.py`).
+In this way, GRE tunnel endpoints (inside "VPN containers") on remote hosts are accessed over the (IPsec) WAN, and the endpoint addresses can be anycast to take advantage of routing failover among multiple instances when using BGP to advertise the addresses (but see the discussion below under `dynvpn`).
 Endpoint containers ("VPN containers") use OpenVPN or Wireguard to connect the clients to the Internet, and the containers use NAT to decouple client resolver configuration from the dynamic resolver config obtained from the VPN provider.

-The `vpndns` DNS server (Perl) primarily forwards requests, acting in tandem with the VPN containers' NAT to ensure client requests are directed through the appropriate VPN session; it can also be used indepedently to provide DNS resolution for clients which do not use any VPN container.
+The `vpndns` DNS server (Perl) primarily forwards requests, acting in tandem with the VPN containers' NAT to ensure client requests are directed through the appropriate VPN container; it can also be used indepedently to provide DNS resolution for clients which do not use any VPN container.

 `vpndns` supports DNS blocklists intended to handle large lists that are typical with